 This is the most traditional food from Rio de Janeiro.
 Biscoito Globo is a well-known and popular brand of this ring-shaped Brazilian snack made of manioc starch.
 Mate Leão is a popular brand of iced yerba mate tea.
 Together, they are the favorite duo on the beaches of Rio de Janeiro, sold by beach vendors.

-One of the most loved Brazilian food – or better, Brazilian dessert.
+One of the most loved Brazilian food – or better, Brazilian desserts.
 Brigadeiro is a chocolate fudge ball made of condensed milk, cocoa powder, butter, and chocolate sprinkles.
-You can find Brigadeiro in every birthday party, but Brazilians also eat them casually at home – you just do not need to roll it into a ball, just eat it out of a plate with a spoon.
+You can find Brigadeiro at every birthday party, but Brazilians also eat them casually at home – you just do not need to roll it into a ball, just eat it out of a plate with a spoon.

 Caipirinha is the most traditional cocktail from Brazil.
 It is made with cachaça (a distilled alcoholic beverage made from fermented sugarcane juice), limes, and sugar.
 It is the first thing people order when they go out at night to a bar (well, if they are not having a beer – Brazilians absolutely love a cold beer).
 You probably know caipirinha, right?
 If you ever heard anything about Brazil, Caipirinha is probably the first thing you have learned about this country.

-Bonus: We could list more than 100 amazing Brazilian food for you to try.
+We could list over 100 amazing Brazilian food for you to try.
 But that is a little too much, so here are some more you should check out: strogonoff, pudim de leite, empada, cocada, carne de sol com aipim, creme de papaya com cassis, tapioca, salpicão… The list goes on…

 Discover other Brazilian food: Check our blog post Brazilian Food: Main Traditional Brazilian Dishes.